solspace/craft-freeform/packages/plugin/src/Integrations/Single/FormMonitor/README.md

 ### Imposed Limitations

-The following limitations have been set for sites during the beta testing period.
+The following limitations have currently been set for sites.
 These limitations may change in the future.

 - Form Monitor can be enabled for up to 3 forms per Craft site.
 - Form Monitor will test each form 3 times per day (every 8 hours).